KDE/digikam-doc/maintenance_tools/maintenance_overview.rst

    5. **Find Duplicate Items**: scan albums to update list of duplicates items based on **Similarity** finger-prints.

-   6. **Detect and Recognize Faces**: perform automatic face management updates.
+   6. **Detect and Recognize Faces**: perform automatic face management updates, including full reset.

    7. **Auto-tags Assignment**: scan items and add tags based on image content recognized by a neural network.

-   8. **Image Quality Sorter**: perform an automatic scan of items to sort items by quality and apply **Pick Labels** in database.
+   8. **Image Quality Scanner**: perform an automatic scan of items and apply **Pick Labels** based on image quality.

    9. **Sync Metadata and Database**: perform synchronization of items metadata with database contents or vice versa.